 Sebastian Vettel penalty review case set for French GP on Friday

-Friday lunchtime hearing for Ferrari at Paul Ricard, with Scuderia expected to present 'new evidence'; Watch a special edition of Welcome to the Weekend from 5pm, Thursday on Sky Sports F1
+Friday lunchtime hearing for Ferrari at Paul Ricard, with Scuderia expected to present 'new evidence' to stewards

 Ferrari's request to have Sebastian Vettel's race-losing Canadian GP penalty reviewed will be heard by stewards at the French GP on Friday.